Agriculture in Brazil: Land use changes

 In September 2019, Carlos Nobre, expert on the Amazon and climate change in Brazil, warned that at the current rates of deforestation, we are 20 to 30 years off from reaching a tipping point that could turn big parts of the Amazon forest into a dry savanna, especially in the southern and northern Amazon.

+In 2024 for the first time "a drought has covered all the way from the North to the country's Southeast," It is the strongest drought in Brazil, since the beginning of measurement in the 1950s, covering almost 60% of the country territory.
+The drought is linked to deforestation and climate change.
+The drought has a serious, mostly negative, impact on the agricultural sector in Brazil, impacting soybeans, maize, beans, sugarcane, coffee, oranges.

+In regions such as Ribeirão Preto, many rural farm workers, and small farm owners have had their land dispossessed to make way for Sugarcane monocultures.
+Fields left fallow, post-sugarcane cultivation are difficult for these landless, rural populations to farm for subsistence, due to nutrients being stripped from the area, as well as depletion of water supply due to industrial sugarcane farming.
+Many of these settlements in areas that were formerly monocultures, are also surrounded by existing monocultures, creating friction between rural populations, and corporate farming.

+Soybean monocultures have also had a significant impact in the Cerrado.
+Previously a region of high levels of biodiversity, it has been rapidly cleared for industrial farming, losing half of its original 200 million hectares.
+Soy cultivation also dries streams in the area, and intensifies droughts for local communities.
+It changes land use, putting traditional farming methods, and indigenous food sources in decline, due to contamination, deforestation and loss of grazing lands.
+Between 2003–2017 13 million hectares of Cerrado was cleared for soy.

 Slave and child labor

 According to data from the Department of Labor of the United States, twenty-first century Brazil ranks third in occurrences of illegal working arrangements (tied with India and Bangladesh).
 Eight of thirteen violations were prevalent in agribusiness, especially in livestock, sisal, sugar cane, rice, tobacco and charcoal.
 Despite its position, the country's performance was praised, and between 1995 and 2009 approximately 35,000 workers were freed from degrading conditions.

 The International Labour Organization (ILO) recognized the Brazilian effort to fight such practices, which focus on preventing/correcting misbehavior via a system of fines.

 Among the causes of illegal working arrangements were poverty and misinformation.

 A Constitutional Amendment Proposal (PEC), would compensate landowners for losses resulting from ending such practices.

 In 2014 however, the Bureau of International Labor Affairs issued a List of Goods Produced by Child Labor or Forced Labor where Brazil was classified as one of the 74 countries involved in child labor and forced labor practices.
 The report lists 16 products including cotton, cashews, pineapples, rice and sugarcane the production of which still employs children.